-ENGIE proposes that AEMO take into account price responsive soft-scheduled generators' generation profiles in the same way as scheduled generators' profiles in the pre-dispatch and dispatch process.60 Non-price responsive generators' generation profiles would be incorporated into the pre-dispatch and dispatch demand forecasts.61
+ENGIE proposed that AEMO take into account price responsive soft-scheduled generators' generation profiles in the same way as scheduled generators' profiles in the be capable of being scheduled.
+Therefore, the Commission's explanation of the rule change request assumes the proposed rule change would not apply to other forms of intermittent generation.